NandithaMallesh/fcsmerge/README.md

 * fcswrite

 ### Data
-Download the data sets to be merged from Harvard Dataverse.
+Download the data sets to be merged from Harvard Dataverse: https://doi.org/10.7910/DVN/CQHHEH

 ### Scripts
 1. **FCSmerge.py:** merge the fcs data from all tubes. compute nearest neighbour and copy missing markers.
 Create a sinlge larege FCS file